knative/docs/serving/samples/helloworld-swift/README.md

    docker push {username}/helloworld-swift
    ```

-1. After the build has completed and the container is pushed to docker hub, you
+1. After the build has completed and the container is pushed to Docker Hub, you
    can deploy the app into your cluster.
 Ensure that the container image value
-   in `service.yaml` matches the container you built in the previous step.
-Apply
+   in the `service.yaml` file matches the container you built in the previous step.
-   the configuration using `kubectl`:
+   Apply the configuration using the `kubectl` command:

    ```shell
    kubectl apply --filename service.yaml
    ```

-1. Now that your service is created, Knative will perform the following steps:
+1. Now that your service is created, Knative performs the following steps:

-   - Create a new immutable revision for this version of the app.
+   - Creates a new immutable revision for this version of the app.
-   - Network programming to create a route, ingress, service, and load balance
+   - Network programming to create a route, ingress, service, and load balancing
      for your app.
-   - Automatically scale your pods up and down (including to zero active pods).
+   - Automatically scales your pods up and down (including to zero active pods).

 1. To find the IP address for your service, use
    `kubectl get svc knative-ingressgateway --namespace istio-system` to get the
    ingress IP for your cluster.
-If your cluster is new, it may take sometime for
+If your cluster is new, it might take sometime for
    the service to get asssigned an external IP address.

    ```shell